Joint Spectral Clustering in Multilayer Degree-Corrected Stochastic Blockmodels: Main Results

 With these assumptions in hand, we are now prepared to state our main results.
-For technical reasons we use $(1 + \eps)$ $K$-means to obtain our estimate.
+For technical reasons we use $(1 + \eps)$ $K$-means.
 Let $\hat z$ denote the estimated clustering by applying $(1+ \eps)$ $K$-means to DC-MASE; i.e. $\hat z(i) =r $ if node $i$ is estimated to belong to community $r$.
 Let $z$ denote the true clustering.
 We define

 In other words $\ell(\hat z,z)$ is the misclustering error up to label permutations.
-The following theorem is our main technical result, demonstrating an upper bound on the misclustering error.
-The proof can be found in \cref{sec:proofingredients}.
+The following theorem is our main technical result, an upper bound on the misclustering error.

 \begin{theorem} Suppose that \cref{ass:communityass} and \cref{ass:networklevel} are satisfied, and suppose that $L \lesssim n^{5}$.
-Define Then there exists a sufficiently small constant $c$ depending on the implicit constants in the assumptions such that the expected number of misclustered vertices is
+Define Then there exists a sufficiently small constant $c$ depending on the implicit constants in the assumptions such that the expected misclustering error is

 \end{theorem} The assumption that $L \lesssim n^5$ is primarily for technical convenience; this is made so that we can take a union bound over all $L$ networks.
 If $L$ is larger but still polynomial in $n$, the result can still hold at the cost of increasing all of the implicit constants in the assumptions.
-However, once $L$ is sufficiently large relative to $n$, the exponent can be made to be smaller than $e^{- c n}$ for some constant $c$, and hence by Markov's inequality one obtains that $\mathbb{P}(\ell(\hat z,z) \geq \frac{1}{n}) \leq n e^{-cn} + O(n^{-9}) = O(n^{-9})$, which shows that all vertices are recovered correctly with high probability.
+However, once $L$ is sufficiently large relative to $n$, the exponent can be made to be smaller than $e^{- c n}$ for some constant $c$, and hence Markov's inequality ensures that perfect community detection is possible.
 Therefore, while our theory only covers $L$ growing polynomially with $n$, for all practical purposes this assumption is irrelevant, as perfect clustering will be guaranteed once $L$ is larger than some polynomial of $n$.

 \cref{thm:clusteringerror} makes precise the sense in which DC-MASE aggregates information across all of the networks.
 In the bound there are two factors: one is the worst-case error for each network $\mathrm{err}_{\max}^{(i)}$, and one is the average-case error $\mathrm{err}_{\ave}^{(i)}$.
 In order to further consider the rate of improvement relative to $L$, we also consider the following application in the regime that the signal strengths are comparable. \begin{corollary}[Network Homogeneity] Instate the conditions of \cref{thm:clusteringerror}, and suppose that $\lambda_{\min}\l = \lambda_{\min}$ and $\theta_i\l = \theta_i$ for all $l$.
 Then there exists a sufficiently small constant $c$ depending on the implicit constants in the assumptions such that